WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/28_Hosea/Hos_4.md

 When their drink is gone, they give themselves to whoring; their rulers dearly love shame.

 ###### 19
-A wind has wrapped them in its wings, and they shall be ashamed because of their sacrifices. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+A wind has wrapped them in its wings, and they shall be ashamed because of their sacrifices.

 ***